giancarloliver/MTS-PolKA/IJNM/test3/README.md

 # File organization

+- \<conf> - directory where the configuration files of the experiment profiles are stored.
 - \<data> - directory where the data acquired in the experiment are stored
 - \<result> - directory where the graphs are generated